Yetenol/Cheat-Sheet/powershell/input.md

   ```

 - Extract **multiple** data from **each** occurrence of the pattern.

-  Get the credentials from lines that list a username and password.
+  Get the credentials from lines that list a username and password:

   > Use option `n` (ExplicitCapture) to ignore all unnamed groups.